-Editorial note: The text below is an introduction to the first of Initium's three, comprehensive installments on the changing nature of meat production and consumption in China (with an eye to One Health).
+Editorial note: This is the first of Initium's three, comprehensive installments on the changing nature of meat production and consumption in China (with an eye to One Health).
 It is translated from Chinese.
-Please check back again soon for the full story.

 In his last full-length work, Fourteen, Japanese manga artist Kazuo Kaito describes a future world, in the 22nd century, in which mankind only survives under the protection of artificial barriers; Earth's environment is so severely damaged it cannot exist without them.
 Here, the natural world is absent, and most species have been exterminated.
 But on this harsh landscape, meat production has not ceased.
 In the still paper-thin city of Tokyo, there is a towering pyramid in which a chicken manufacturing company continues to produce delicious chicken meat.
 Yet there is not a single chicken inside; only pool after pool of nutrient solution, containing genes extracted from poultry.
 One day, though, a chicken head appears in the chicken company's nutrient solution, and humans end up raising an animal determined to take revenge on behalf of its kind.

 This is, of course, a cartoonist's imagination of the future, not science, not reality.
 But our relationship with meat is intricate: according to anthropologists and scientists, humans have been eating meat since the Paleolithic (2.5 million-10,000 BCE).
 Because of meat, humans as a species were able to migrate out of the African continent and spread around the world; because of meat, we became social animals, built languages, communities, and then civilizations.
 With brains that evolved rapidly as a result of meat eating, we reached the top of the food chain, outsmarting stronger predators on the African savannahs.